 Trump attacks Amazon, again, over US postal rates

-U.S. President Donald Trump launched his second attack in a week on Amazon.com Inc on Saturday, accusing the world's biggest online retailer of getting unfairly cheap rates from the U.S. Postal Service and not paying enough tax.

-REUTERS: U.S. President Donald Trump launched his second attack in a week on Amazon.com Inc on Saturday, accusing the world's biggest online retailer of getting unfairly cheap rates from the U.S. Postal Service and not paying enough tax.
+WASHINGTON: US President Donald Trump launched his second attack in a week on Amazon.com Inc on Saturday (Mar 31), accusing the world's biggest online retailer of getting unfairly cheap rates from the US Postal Service and not paying enough tax.

 Trump's comments on Twitter reiterated criticisms he made on Thursday about the company.
 He may have been prompted by a report from news website Axios saying he was obsessed with Amazon and considering ways to rein in the company's power, possibly with federal antitrust or competition laws.